Increasing Access to Hospitals and Healthcare Facilities

 Although health systems differ from country to country, there are general issues that are shared globally.

 Approximately one billion people are not accessing appropriate health services.

-Significant challenges include general inaccessibility, unavailability, and unaffordable or simply poor quality health services.
+Significant challenges include general lack of access and availability of care, and unaffordable or simply poor quality health services.

 Our programs embrace a systems approach to effectively strengthen the performance of individual faith-based and government health facilities within the wider health system.
-Many countries have taken the first step towards improving their current systems by completing WHO’s Country Accountability Framework tool (1).
+Many countries have taken the first step toward improving their current systems by completing WHO’s Country Accountability Framework tool.
 The framework measures health system status and lays the foundation for the development of a road map to implement strategies to strengthen the current health system.

-By working together with facility staff and community health workers, our approach strengthens the community-facility-community referral systems, including referrals from lower to higher level facilities.
-Through the power of partnerships, we help ensure that quality health care is provided to the most vulnerable by providing outreach services following national guidelines and protocols with appropriate reporting.
+By working with facility staff and community health workers, we strengthen the referral systems between the community and health facilities, including referrals from lower- to higher-level facilities.
+Through partnerships, we help ensure that quality healthcare is provided to the most vulnerable by providing outreach services following national guidelines and protocols, with appropriate reporting.

-As a member of the CHAP Consortium in Kenya, CMMB works to strengthen 55 faith based health facilities in 20 counties that serve more than 40,000 patients.
-CMMB supports strong grant management and compliance by building the capacity of relevant grant management staff.
+CMMB supports strong grant management and compliance by building the capacity of relevant staff at hospitals.
 To strengthen governance and leadership, CMMB helps review and update polices and procedures, introduce/reinforce best practices, and develop and implement strategic plans.